Akuli/math-tutorial/getting-started.md

 ```

 A disadvantage is that if we want to change the angle that the player moves at
 by 1° we can't just do `moving_angle += 1`.
-Of course it's possible to do these
+Of course it's possible to change
-calculations, but it's perhaps not as easy.
+that angle, but not as simple.

 Another nice thing about vectors is that they can be +'ed together easily.
 For example, if we first move 3 units to right, then 4 units to top and then
 5 more units to right, our total movement is simply
 ![math:3\overline{i}+4\overline{j}+5\overline{i} = 8\overline{i}+4\overline{j}][].

 Now let's look into handy calculations that can be done with vectors.
 If you
-want to know how these things work just tell me about it and I'll write more
+want to know why these things work like they work just tell me about it and
-explanations (but I'll put them to another file so they won't disturb people
+I'll write more explanations (but I'll put them to another file so they won't
-who don't care about them, and add a link to that here).
+disturb people who don't care about them, and add a link to that here).

 ![vector from A to B, length l, angle from horizontal plane t](images/vector-calc.png)